TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Backups/Components/Index.rst

 Components included in the backups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To restore a TYPO3 project you need to have a backup of at least the following data directories:
+To restore a TYPO3 CMS project you need to have a backup of at least the following data directories:

 - fileadmin